Coming to church for the first time can be daunting. But don't worry, everyone at St Mark's was new once, and we know how it feels.

 Is there anything for children?

-Yes, our children's and young people's groups meet during the 10.00am service.
+Yes, our children's and young people's groups meet during most of the 10.00am services.
 Just ask one of the Welcome Team when you arrive and they'll show you where to go.
-We are very happy for babies to make noise during a service, but if you are worried that your baby might disturb someone, there is a creche room at the side of the church space.
+Every month we have an all-age service where we all worship and learn together.
+We are very happy for children to make noise during a service, but if you are worried that your child might disturb someone, there is a creche room at the side of the church space for babies and toddlers.
 The service is broadcast onto a television in that room, and there are lots of toys.
+There are tables and activities for young children at the back of the church space.

 Can I move around during a service?